Unity of Tampa started with…

-In the space of two years, money was raised, property was purchased and the Unity Temple was constructed at 626 North B Street, near today’s University of Tampa.
+In just two years, money was raised, property was purchased and the Unity Temple was constructed at 626 North B Street, near today’s University of Tampa.

-The First Unity Society with its 82 members was incorporated as a not for profit organization in December of 1947.
+The First Unity Society, with its 82 members, was incorporated as a not for profit organization in December of 1947.
 Ruby Wagner was listed as its president and treasurer.
-None of the three women who had co-founded the Society with Ruby (Ocoa Moore, Laura Hyer or Louise Ramey) were listed as officers or directors.
-Ocoa had moved, leaving the ministry to Ruby.
-For reasons unknown today, Laura and Louise had separated from the Society they were instrumental in creating.
+None of the other women who had co-founded the Society with Ruby (Ocoa Moore, Laura Hyer or Louise Ramey) were listed as officers or directors.
+Ocoa had moved to New York.
+For reasons unknown today, Laura and Louise had separated from the Society they had been instrumental in creating.

 Unity Temple was completed in 1948.
 Under Rev. Ruby Wagner’s leadership, the First Unity Society flourished and grew for over 20 years.
-Her husband, Karl Wagner, served as Choir Director.
-He was ordained in 1958 and eventually became the Associate Minister.
+Karl Wagner, served as Choir Director.
+When he was ordained in 1958, he became the Associate Minister.

-Throughout that time, groups within the church assisted with classes and community service.
+Throughout this time, groups within the church assisted with classes and community service.
 Keepers of the Light held fundraisers and hosted social events and gatherings.
-The Caring Circle assisted with services, visited the homebound and met to discuss Unity’s spiritual principles.
-As the congregation expanded additions were made to the building including a choir room, Sunday School rooms, a kitchen, nursery and a library.
+The Caring Circle assisted with services, visited the homebound, and met to discuss Unity’s spiritual principles.
+As the congregation expanded, additions were made to the facility including a choir room, Sunday School rooms, a kitchen, nursery and a library.

 “As a Spirit-led youth movement, we empower individuals around the world on their spiritual journey.” – Youth of Unity

-The Y.O.U. usually meet on Sunday mornings to discuss and learn a variety of spiritual teachings, attend social gatherings, and become involved in their church and community.
-Over the years it apparent that Unity of Tampa’s Y.O.U. group has truly made a difference in the lives of the young people fortunate enough to be a part of it.
+Y.O.U. groups usually meet on Sunday mornings to discuss and learn a variety of spiritual teachings, attend social gatherings, and become involved in their church and community.
+It is apparent that Unity of Tampa’s Y.O.U. has made a positive and memorable impression upon its participants.

-In the Y.O.U. room at Unity of Tampa’s Horatio Street location, the painted image of a tree encompassed half of one wall.
-It was composed of the handprints of the many, many members who have grown up at Unity of Tampa.
-The long fingertips on many of the hands represent the continuing Y.O.U.’ers who reprinted their handprint every year.
+In the Y.O.U. room of Unity of Tampa’s former location on Horatio St., the painted image of a tree encompassed half of one wall.
+The leaves were composed of the handprints of the many, teens who had grown up at Unity of Tampa.
+The long fingertips on a good number of the hands represented the continuing Y.O.U.’ers who reprinted their handprint every year.

-Throughout the years, Unity of Tampa has been blessed with dedicated Y.O.U. sponsors who facilitated the group, chaperoning trips to conferences around the country, organizing outings and providing guidance to teens when they need it most: during those difficult high school years.
-Often, even after they have gone on to college and careers in other cities, a former Y.O.U.’er will come back to look at their hand print on the wall, revisiting the meaningful moments spent at those Sunday meetings.
+Since 1950, Unity of Tampa has been blessed with dedicated Y.O.U. sponsors who facilitated the group, chaperoning trips to conferences around the country, organizing outings and providing guidance to teens when they need it most: during those difficult high school years.
+Often, even after they have gone on to college and careers in other cities, a former Y.O.U.’er would come back to look at their hand print on the wall, revisiting the memory of their time in the program.